maniacs-ops/feednix/README.md

 ##Changelog

 **The follwoing only lists major updates.
 For everything in between please see the ChangeLog**

+###Update for Ubuntu and Fedora users
+An issue with seg faults on start up was reported and has now been resolved.
+This was due to a dependency conflict with libncursesw.
+Please reinstall the dependcies (which have been updated) and clone the Ubuntu-stable branch instead of the main.

 ###v0.9
 Once again many thanks to [lejenome](https://github.com/lejenome) for the following: